 Find a menopause practitioner

-The North American Menopause Society (NAMS) is a non-profit organization that provides education for the public and provides training and certification for providers interested in specific care for menopause and beyond.
-They’re the leading nonprofit organization with the mission of promoting the health and quality of life women during midlife and beyond thorough an understanding of menopause and healthy aging.
+The Menopause Society is a non-profit organization that provides menopause education for the public.
+They also provide training and certification to providers interested in specific care for menopause and beyond.
+They’re the leading nonprofit organization with the mission of promoting the health and quality of life of women during midlife and beyond.
+They do this thorough an understanding of menopause and healthy aging.

-Through NAMS, practitioners can receive the credential of NAMS Certified Menopause Practitioner (NCMP) as a form of additional training.
-If you’d like to see what providers might be near you, check out The North American Menopause Society’s ‘Find a Menopause Practitioner’ search.
-This credential can be a good way to help you find a provider who has a special interest in menopause.
+Practitioners can receive the Menopause Society Certified Practitioner (MSCP) designation through The Menopause Society.
+This is a form of additional training.
+If you’d like to see what providers might be near you, check out The Menopause Society’s ‘Find a Menopause Practitioner’ search.
+This credential can be an effective way to help you find a provider who has a special interest in menopause.
 Some providers may still be qualified even if they haven’t pursued this optional certification.
 You’ll need to ask more questions to better understand their expertise.

 Other healthcare providers who can help

-In addition, there are other specialists you can see for different menopausal symptoms.
-Additionally, there are some healthcare professionals who have taken extra training to provide better care to those going through perimenopause, menopause, and beyond.
+In addition, there are other specialists you can see for different menopause symptoms.
+Additionally, there are some healthcare professionals who've taken extra training to provide better care to those going through perimenopause, menopause, and beyond.
 You may need to do a little research to find a good fit for you.

 Start a conversation with your trusted provider

-If you have a good relationship with your primary care provider, endocrinologist, or gynecologist, you can start the conversation with them.
+If you have a good relationship with your primary care provider, endocrinologist, or gynecologist, you can start talking to them.
 You may find that they’re able to provide resources and recommendations.

 Consider telemedicine